semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 9. At the time of writing, DigitalOcean announced a beta for a private registry offering.
 For more information, consult the available documentation: <https://www.digitalocean.com/docs/kubernetes/how-to/set-up-registry>

 10. Later, when everything is working, you can restrict access to the Kubernetes nodes to increase security

+11. You might be wondering why the automatic promotion hasn’t kicked in for the canary pipeline.
+The reason is that we set it to trigger only for the master branch, and the Workflow Builder by default saves all its changes on a separate branch called `setup-semaphore`.

+12. This isn’t technically true for applications that use data persistence like a database.
+Changes to the database are not automatically rolled back using our setup.